mined-gatech/AR-CLD-bnd/README.md

 To cite this code and see more details, refer to

 M.I.
 Latypov, M. Kuhbach, I.J.
 Beyerlein, J.-C. Stinville, L.S.
 Toth, T.M.
 Pollock, S.R.
-Kalidindi, Application of chord length distribution and principal component analysis of diverse polycrystalline microstructures, _Under review in Materials Characterization_.
+Kalidindi, Application of chord length distribution and principal component analysis of diverse polycrystalline microstructures, _Accepted in Materials Characterization_.